karaaab/Sit-and-Move/README.md

 ## About the Sit-and-Move

-The Sit-and-Move is a motorized wheelchair for young children ages 1-6, created by a group of students in the TU Make a Difference Engineering class, in conjunction with the Little Light House.
-The "Sit-n-Moove" was the first generation, created in 2017 by another group, and this second generation seeks to simplify and improve the design.
+The Sit-and-Move is a motorized wheelchair module for young children ages 1-6, created by a group of students in the TU Make a Difference Engineering class, in conjunction with the Little Light House.
+It is loosely based on the "Sit-n-Moove" project from 2017, which was a motorized (non modular) wheelchair for the same organization.